Sushil3619/Sushil3619/README.md

 # 🌱 What I'm Passionate About

-Learning by Building: Gaining real-world exposure through structured projects and consistent hands-on practice.
+* Learning by Building: Gaining real-world exposure through structured projects and consistent hands-on practice.
-Accessible AI: Exploring how data and machine learning can improve healthcare, education, and other high-impact sectors.
+* Accessible AI: Exploring how data and machine learning can improve healthcare, education, and other high-impact sectors.
-Community Growth: Supporting other learners through sharing insights, resources, and collaboration.
+* Community Growth: Supporting other learners through sharing insights, resources, and collaboration.

 # 🚀 Currently Exploring

-📊 Python for Data Analysis
+📊 Python for Data Analysis.
-📈 Data Visualization with Matplotlib & Seaborn
+📈 Data Visualization with Matplotlib & Seaborn.
-📚 Foundations of Statistics
+📚 Foundations of Statistics.
-🤖 Machine Learning (scikit-learn basics)
+🤖 Machine Learning (scikit-learn basics).

-💡 Goals Ahead
+# 💡 Goals Ahead-

-✅ Complete foundational ML projects
+✅ Complete foundational ML projects.
-✅ Contribute to open-source AI tools
+✅ Contribute to open-source AI tools.
-🔄 Start participating in Kaggle challenges
+🔄 Start participating in Kaggle challenges.
-🔄 Learn model deployment using Flask/Gradio
+🔄 Learn model deployment using Flask/Gradio.